Repositories

 # Connect to the Corso Repository

-.\corso repo connect s3 --bucket corso-test
+.\corso repo connect s3 --bucket corso-repo

 # Connect to the Corso Repository

-./corso repo connect s3 --bucket corso-test
+./corso repo connect s3 --bucket corso-repo

 # Connect to the Corso Repository